 - 77. The regular receipt of adequate and appropriate MI is beneficial in helping the board ensure that the firm can discharge its responsibilities fully under Paragraph 12(1)(h) of Schedule 3. - 78.
-The MI provided to the board must include, as a minimum: - (a) the number of internal disclosures received by the MLRO or a Nominated Officer; - (b) the number of external disclosures reported onward to the FIS; - (c) an indication of the length of time taken by the MLRO or Nominated Officer in deciding whether or not to externalise an internal disclosure; and - (d) the nature of the disclosures.
+The MI provided to the board must include, as a minimum: - (a) the number of internal disclosures received by the MLRO or a Nominated Officer; - (b) the number of external disclosures reported onward to the FIS; - (c) an indication of the length of time taken by the MLRO or Nominated Officer in deciding whether or not to externalise an internal disclosure; and (b) the time for the big the big the second sec - (d) the nature of the disclosures.